Are you trying to decide if Paris is worth visiting? Read on for my full breakdown and tips for Paris!

 Now, I won’t deny that there is some trash in the streets.
 However, this varies substantially between different areas of the city, but I’ve never found the streets to be particularly dirty.

 A bigger turn-off, in my eyes, is there can be an excessive amount of graffiti in some areas.
 It stands out so starkly with the otherwise beautiful architecture, which tends to be more jarring for me.

 I would say that overall, though, it’s about what I would expect from a big city – some spots are cleaner, some have more trash, and there are some things on the streets here and there, but I’ve rarely felt like the city is just dirty.

 👉My Verdict: Sometimes

-The Louvre Museum is one of the most popular tourist destinations in the world for good reason.
-It features some of the most famous pieces of art in the world, including the Mona Lisa, the Venus de Milo, Winged Victory, and Napoleon’s Coronation.
+One of the best reasons to visit Paris is to visit the world class Louvre Museum, one of the most popular tourist destinations in the world.
+The Louvre features some of the world’s most famous pieces of art, including the Mona Lisa, the Venus de Milo, Winged Victory, and Napoleon’s Coronation.

 The museum is housed in an old palace, and its ceilings are practically a work of art by themselves.
-There is no shortage of things to see in this museum, so it’s definitely worth a visit for anyone traveling to Paris.
+There is no shortage of things to see in this museum, so it’s definitely worth a visit for on anyone’s Paris itinerary.

-Aside from the world-renowned Louvre Museum, there are a number of other great museums in Paris that are worth visiting.
+Aside from the world-renowned Louvre Museum, there are a number of other great museums in Paris that are worth the time to visit.

 The Musée d’Orsay is housed in an old railway station and contains a large collection of impressionist art, including works by Monet, Renoir, and Degas.